 Saul was referring to his daughter Mical, who loved David (see 18:20) and his son Jonathan, the beloved of David, with his statement; “by both of them.”
 He wasn’t referring to his other daughter, Merab, who was given to Adriel (see 18:19).
 The Greek Old Testament also suggests Saul was referring to Mical and Jonathan; not by its translation, but by its deletion of these Hebrew words.
 The Greek Translation has a bias toward gay people and either doesn’t translate the Hebrew or Aramaic text correctly or just deletes words in the translation.

 There are two ways to say “by two” in Hebrew.
 The masculine spelling is bish-na-im “by two,” while the feminine spelling is bish-ta-yim “by two.”
 It wouldn’t be appropriate for Saul to use the masculine spelling because his daughter is female.
 But the feminine spelling I believe was appropriate for Saul to use to designate his daughter and effeminate son Jonathan.
 Thus, bish-ta-yim could be translated here as: "by two [of my] feminine ones."
-The words "female" and "women" in Hebrew, Aramaic and Greek also means an effeminate man.
+The words "female" and "women" in Hebrew, Aramaic and Greek also mean an "effeminate man" and "effeminate men."